 Certain portions of the population (children and those over age 65) are more susceptible to the flu, whereas it appears that anyone can contract SARS-CoV-2.
 In particular, COVID-19 has a large impact on the elderly and non-white populations, which much higher infection rates and more deaths.
 Whereas the flu only affects 8 percent of the population each year, COVID-19 is on track to infect 50 to 80 percent of the population.
 The hospitalization rate during the 2019 flu season was 69 hospitalizations per 100,000 people.
-The overall cumulative COVID-19 hospitalization rate is nearly double, at 170.4 per 100,000.
+The overall cumulative COVID-19 hospitalization rate is more than double, at 170.4 per 100,000.

 The CDC calculates mortality rates based on death certificates, thus these figures for both the flu and SARS-CoV-2 are only estimates.
 The overall death rate for the seasonal flu in 2019 was around 0.1 percent in the U.S. There is no singular death rate for COVID-19, but the CDC reports that the percentage of deaths in the U.S. attributed pneumonia, influenza, or COVID-19 in the week ending September 12, 2020 was 6.2 percent.
 This percentage remains above the epidemic threshold and will likely increase as more death certificates are processed.
 Fatality rate varies by location, age of person infected and the presence of comorbidities.
 Additionally, not everyone who has COVID-19 is officially diagnosed.
 This is partially due to testing limitations — both availability and the fact that those with mild to moderate symptoms may be ineligible for testing.
 Researchers from Columbia University estimated that only 1 in 12 cases of COVID-19 in the U.S. are documented.